 Our evaluation thus far has demonstrated the potential benefits of using AutoScale.
-However, there are some limitations to our work, which we discuss below.
+However, there are some limitations to our work, which we discuss in this section.

-- 1. The design of AutoScale includes a few key parameters: t{wait} (see Table 2), p (derived in Figure 6), ρ{ref} (derived in Equation 2), and the ρ{srv} vs. n{srv} relationship (derived in Figure 14(a)).
+- (1) The design of AutoScale includes a few key parameters: t{wait} (see Table II), p (derived in Figure 6), ρ{ref} (derived in Eq.
+(2)), and the ρ{srv} vs. n{srv} relationship (derived in Figure 15(a)).
 In order to deploy AutoScale on a given cluster, these parameters need to be determined.
-Fortunately, all of the above parameters only need to be determined once for a given cluster.
+Fortunately, all of these parameters only need to be determined once for a given cluster.
 This is because these parameters depend on the specifications of the system, such as the server type, the setup time, and the application, which do not change at runtime.
-Request rate, request size, and server speed, can all change at runtime, but these do not affect the value of the above key parameters (see Section 4 for more details). - 2.
-In Section 4, we considered a few different forms of changes in load, such as changes in request size and changes in server speed, as well as changes in request rate.
+Request rate, request size, and server speed, can all change at runtime, but these do not affect the value of these key parameters (see Section 4 for more details). - (2) In Section 4, we considered a few different forms of changes in load, such as changes in request size and changes in server speed, as well as changes in request rate.
 However, in production environments, load can change in many additional ways.
 For example, consider a scenario where some of the servers slow down due to software updates, while other servers are being backed up, and the rest of the servers are experiencing network delays.
-Evaluating AutoScale under all such scenarios is beyond the scope of this paper. - 3.
-Our experimental evaluation is limited to a multi-tier testbed consisting of 38 servers, serving a web site with a key-value workload.
+Evaluating AutoScale under all such scenarios is beyond the scope of this article. - (3) Our experimental evaluation is limited to a multi-tier testbed consisting of 38 servers, serving a web site with a key-value workload.
 Our testbed comprises an Apache load balancer, a homogenous application tier running php, and a memcached tier with a persistent back-end database.
 There are a variety of other application testbeds that we could have considered, ranging from single-tier stateless applications to complex multi-tier applications that are deployed in the industry today.
 The key feature that AutoScale depends on is having some servers that are stateless, and can thus be turned off or repurposed to save power/cost.
 Fortunately, many applications have this feature.
-For example, Facebook [12], Amazon [10] and

-Windows Live Messenger [8], all use stateless servers as part of their platform.
+For example, Facebook [2011], Amazon [DeCandia et al. 2007] and Windows Live Messenger [Chen et al. 2008], all use stateless servers as part of their platform.
 Thus, even though we have a very specific testbed, it is representative of many real-world applications.